Wrapped sheaves: Isotopies of sheaves

 From the above computation, we see that $\wrap^\pm(\Omega) : \Sh(M) \rightarrow \Sh (M)$ factorizes to $\Sh_X (M)$.
-Finally, we show that $\wrap^+(\Omega) \dashv \iota_\ast \dashv \wrap^-(\Omega)$.
+Finally, we show that $\wrap^+(\Omega) \dashv \iota_* \dashv \wrap^-(\Omega)$.
 Take $G \in \Sh_X(M)$ and $F \in \Sh(M)$.
 We compute,

-The second to last equality is implied by Proposition \ref{loclem} by the fact that $\Phi$ is compactly supported away from $\Lambda \supseteq \msif(G)$.
+The second to last equality is implied by Proposition \ref{loclem} since $\Phi$ is compactly supported away from $\Lambda \supseteq \msif(G)$.
 A similar computation shows that \end{proof}

-\begin{myrmk} Recall that, by the adjoint functor theorem \cite[Corollary 5.5.2.9]{Lurie1}, the following statements are equivalent to each other: \begin{enumerate} \item The inclusion $\Sh_X(M) \hookrightarrow \Sh(M)$ has a left (resp. right) adjoint for closed subsets $X \subseteq S^\ast M$. \item The microsupport estimation $\ms( \oplus_i F_i) \subseteq \overline{ \cup_i \ms(F_i)}$ (resp. $\ms(\prod_i F_i) \subseteq \overline{ \cup_i \ms(F_i) }$) holds. \end{enumerate} The proof of the above statements are well-known among experts and a detailed discussion can be found in \cite[2.7]{Jin-Treumann}.
-What we achieve here is a geometric description of the adjoint functors and thus a potential recipe for computation.
-Aside from the prototype cases \cite{Tamarkin1, Guillermou-Kashiwara-Schapira, Guillermou-Schapira} mentioned in the introduction, special cases for such geometric descriptions can be found in, for example, \cite{Kuwagaki} in the setting of toric homological mirror symmetry which are defined by using the group structure of the torus and are crucial for matching the data with the coherent side.
+\begin{remark} We mention that, aside from the prototype cases \cite{Tamarkin1, Guillermou-Kashiwara-Schapira, Guillermou-Schapira} mentioned in the introduction, special cases for such geometric descriptions can be found in, for example, \cite{Kuwagaki1} in the setting of toric homological mirror symmetry which are defined by using the group structure of the torus and are crucial for matching the data with the coherent side. \end{remark}